rajatmaurya322/Creyon/README.md

 # CreyonEngine
-CreyonEngine is an open-source 3D Game Engine developed in C++ geared towards development creation of RPG or Open World games.
+CreyonEngine is an open-source 3D Game Engine developed in C++ geared towards creation of RPG or Open World games.
 It is developed by an individual developer as a long-term fun project.

 ## Current Development Plans?
 * Developing a Rendering System